Our research is editorially independent but we

 No matter if you’re in Kentucky for the Derby or to experience the Kentucky Bourbon Trail, The Seelbach Hilton Louisville is a great place to stay.
 This historic hotel has hosted iconic guests from John F. Kennedy to Al Capone.
 During your stay here, try the Seelbach cocktail, the hotel’s signature drink with the main ingredient being bourbon of course.

-Relax in Kentucky’s countryside when you stay at Maple Hill Manor.
+Relax in Kentucky’s countryside when you stay at Maple Hill Manor Bed & Breakfast.
 Commonly referred to as Kentucky’s best bed and breakfast, Maple Hill Manor delights guests with in-room fireplaces and gourmet breakfasts.
 With Maker’s Mark Distillery only nine miles away, this inn is truly an ideal place for Kentucky Bourbon Trail travelers.

 This downtown Louisville hotel has over 600 guest rooms, so you’re sure to find a room here even during the city’s busiest times.
-This hotel is perfect for bourbon lovers and foodies alike, since Omni Louisville is home to six restaurants and dining options.
-However you’ll want to venture out to explore the nearby distilleries such as Rabbit Hole Distillery, Evan Williams Bourbon, and Jim Beam Urban Stillhouse.
+Omni Louisville Hotel is perfect for bourbon lovers and foodies alike, since Omni Louisville is home to six restaurants and dining options.
+However, you’ll want to venture out to explore the nearby distilleries such as Rabbit Hole Distillery, Evan Williams Bourbon, and Jim Beam Urban Stillhouse.

-Nestled in the rolling hills of Kentucky in Lexington, Campbell House exudes southern charm.
+Nestled in the rolling hills of Kentucky, Campbell House is a top hotel in Lexington that exudes southern charm.
 This hotel is located only minutes from downtown Lexington and attractions like the Red Mile racetrack and Town Branch Distillery.
 This boutique hotel recently went through a multi-million dollar renovation, so even guests looking for a modern stay will enjoy a night at this elegant accommodation.

 With a name like Bourbon Manor, this bed and breakfast couldn’t be more perfect for Kentucky Bourbon Trail travelers.
 Found in Bardstown, Kentucky, which just so happens to be the “Bourbon Capital of the World,” this charming inn features 10 bourbon-themed rooms.
 There are a number of distilleries in Bardstown such as the Bardstown Bourbon Company, Barton 1792 Distillery, Jim Beam, and Heaven Hill Distilleries.